TongWu/IT5003-DataStructureAlgrithm/README.md

 > ## Assignments (PSes)
 > - All problems in `Assignment` folder is not visible until the deadline of that PS is passed.
-> - The problems in each PS is different every year, trying to copy the code from `Assignment` folder for your own assignment (PSes) purpose will be considered as plagiarism.
-Assignments (PS) currently judged to be plagiarized will receive a zero, as will subsequent assignments.
+> - Although problems in each PS is different every year, there may have few similar problems.
+Trying to copy codes from `Assignment` folder to your own assignment (PSes) problem will be considered as plagiarism by Kattis and course staff team.
+Assignments (PSes) that judged as plagiarized will receive a zero mark, as will for the subsequent assignments.

 ## 1. Introduction